MasterCraft Boat (NASDAQ:MCFT) Updates FY 2022 Earnings Guidance

 MasterCraft Boat (NASDAQ:MCFT – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $4.30-$4.30 for the period, compared to the consensus EPS estimate of $4.28.
 The company issued revenue guidance of $683.55 million-$683.55 million, compared to the consensus revenue estimate of $655.86 million.

-MasterCraft Boat (NASDAQ:MCFT – Get Rating) last announced its quarterly earnings data on Wednesday, May 11th.
-The company reported $1.21 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.06 by $0.15.
-MasterCraft Boat had a return on equity of 56.19% and a net margin of 9.80%.
-During the same period in the prior year, the firm posted $0.97 earnings per share.
-On average, equities analysts predict that MasterCraft Boat will post 4.08 EPS for the current year.
+MasterCraft Boat (NASDAQ:MCFT – Get Rating) last posted its quarterly earnings data on Wednesday, May 11th.
+The company reported $1.21 earnings per share for the quarter, beating analysts’ consensus estimates of $1.06 by $0.15.
+MasterCraft Boat had a net margin of 9.80% and a return on equity of 56.19%.
+During the same quarter in the previous year, the business earned $0.97 EPS.
+Equities analysts anticipate that MasterCraft Boat will post 4.12 EPS for the current year.

-Several hedge funds and other institutional investors have recently made changes to their positions in the company.
-Group One Trading L.P. lifted its holdings in MasterCraft Boat by 55.9% during the 1st quarter.
-Group One Trading L.P. now owns 1,394 shares of the company’s stock worth $34,000 after purchasing an additional 500 shares in the last quarter.
-Royal Bank of Canada lifted its holdings in shares of MasterCraft Boat by 50.8% in the third quarter.
-Royal Bank of Canada now owns 1,947 shares of the company’s stock worth $48,000 after buying an additional 656 shares in the last quarter.
-Lazard Asset Management LLC boosted its position in shares of MasterCraft Boat by 88.5% in the first quarter.
-Lazard Asset Management LLC now owns 3,408 shares of the company’s stock valued at $83,000 after acquiring an additional 1,600 shares during the period.
-BNP Paribas Arbitrage SA boosted its position in shares of MasterCraft Boat by 354.3% in the third quarter.
-BNP Paribas Arbitrage SA now owns 3,839 shares of the company’s stock valued at $96,000 after acquiring an additional 2,994 shares during the period.
-Finally, Citigroup Inc. increased its holdings in MasterCraft Boat by 127.6% during the 4th quarter.
-Citigroup Inc. now owns 4,774 shares of the company’s stock worth $135,000 after acquiring an additional 2,676 shares during the period.
-Institutional investors own 89.93% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Divisar Capital Management LLC boosted its stake in shares of MasterCraft Boat by 12.0% during the first quarter.
+Divisar Capital Management LLC now owns 1,213,023 shares of the company’s stock valued at $29,852,000 after purchasing an additional 130,333 shares in the last quarter.
+Wellington Management Group LLP boosted its position in MasterCraft Boat by 39.4% during the 1st quarter.
+Wellington Management Group LLP now owns 372,400 shares of the company’s stock valued at $9,165,000 after acquiring an additional 105,300 shares in the last quarter.
+Invesco Ltd. increased its holdings in shares of MasterCraft Boat by 204.9% in the 1st quarter.
+Invesco Ltd. now owns 88,388 shares of the company’s stock valued at $2,175,000 after acquiring an additional 59,396 shares during the period.
+Employees Retirement System of Texas raised its position in shares of MasterCraft Boat by 99.7% in the 1st quarter.
+Employees Retirement System of Texas now owns 76,100 shares of the company’s stock worth $1,873,000 after acquiring an additional 38,000 shares in the last quarter.
+Finally, American Century Companies Inc. lifted its stake in shares of MasterCraft Boat by 121.7% during the 1st quarter.
+American Century Companies Inc. now owns 37,043 shares of the company’s stock worth $912,000 after purchasing an additional 20,334 shares during the last quarter.
+89.93% of the stock is owned by institutional investors and hedge funds.

 About MasterCraft Boat (Get Rating)